Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • motivation

-• control over the implementation of tasks
+• monitoring the implementation of tasks

 • mentoring (employee development) - mentoring, coaching

-• situational leadership and leadership
+• situational management and leadership

 • conducting meetings